2018 IWRF World Championship

 The 2018 IWRF World Championship was the 7th international championship for wheelchair rugby.
-It was held in Sydney, Australia at the Quaycentre and Genea Netball Centre in Sydney Olympic Park from August 5 to August 10.
+It was held in Sydney, Australia at the State Sports Centre and Genea Netball Centre in Sydney Olympic Park from August 5 to August 10.
 The tournament was won by Japan, their first title.

 The naming rights sponsor of the event was GIO.
 It was organised by Disability Sports Australia and the International Wheelchair Rugby Federation and was the biggest disability sporting event to be held in Sydney since the 2000 Paralympic Games.
 Matches were streamed.